How Does Tithi Shape Your Personality?

 • Colour: Black

-• Insight: The Sun and Moon unite; energy turns inward.
-Pitru Devata represents continuity through ancestry.
+• Insight: Pitru Devata honors ancestors and heritage.
+Shani reminds you to face life’s lessons and consequences.
 Reflection, meditation, or lighting a lamp for the departed restores emotional space.

 Conclusion